giannetti/TEI-Close-Reading/readme.md

 **Then, enter those coordinates into the fields for decimal latitude and longitude into the GeoHack form at <https://tools.wmflabs.org/geohack/>.
 Click "Do it" and then copy the resulting URL as your `@ref` value.**

-**For claims or arguments**, *surround* your text (the entire statement being made by the author) with these
+**For analytic annotations**, e.g. glosses (definitions) or editorial annotations, *surround* your text (the entire statement being made by the author) with these

-<code>&lt;interp type="reason" n="citation" cert="high" source="http://www.website.com/webpage.html"&gt; &lt;/interp&gt;</code>

-+ In **type**, explain the nature of the claim, based upon external evidence
+<code>&lt;interp xml:id="unique-id"&gt; &lt;/interp&gt; &lt;note type="reason" target="#unique-id"&gt; &lt;p&gt;Editorial annotation you supply&lt;/p&gt; &lt;ref target="http://www.website.com/webpage.html"&gt;Citation&lt;/ref&gt;</code>

++ In **xml:id** (attribute of `interp` element), create a unique identifier for the footnote you will create in step 2 (see below).
+E.g. fn1, fn2, etc.
++ After the closing `interp` tag, add a `note` element.
++ In **target** (attribute of `note` element), put the xml:id value you created in the corresponding `interp` element, preceded by a hashtag, e.g. `<note target="#fn1">`.
++ In **type** (attribute of `note` element), put a value of `gloss` or `annotation`, depending on whether you are supplying a definition or an annotation based on information gleaned from an external source.
++ As a child of the `note` element, add `p` tags inside of which you will put your editorial annotation.
+If you would like to include a direct quotation from an external source, use `quote` tags instead.
-+ In **n**, put a full citation (as you would in an essay) to the relevant source.
++ As a second child of the `note` element, include a full citation (as you would in an essay) to the relevant source in a pair of `ref` tags.
 You won't be able to italicize the text, but this is fine.
-+ In **cert** (short for certainty), put: high, medium, low or unknown, depending on how much you trust the source you have used
-+ In **source**, put the link to the website where you got the information to assess this claim.
++ Inside the opening `ref` tag, in **target**, put the link to the website where you got the information to assess this claim.

-**Where to find these external sources for claims and arguments?
+**Where to find these external sources for editorial annotations?
 If it is a definition or gloss that you seek, try the [Oxford English Dictionary](https://login.proxy.libraries.rutgers.edu/login?url=http://www.oed.com/).
 If it is further detail on an event the sender alludes to in the text of the letter, search for Silvers's supplementary material on that alumnus in [RUcore](https://rucore.libraries.rutgers.edu/).
 You may also try a Google search, although be aware that the information you find will vary in terms of its reliability.**

 **How should you cite these sources?
 Follow the conventions for citing web resources as a footnote/endnote in Chicago Style.
 Guidelines at <https://owl.english.purdue.edu/owl/resource/717/05/>.**